 Marenica Energy Ltd is an Australian Securities Exchange Listed Company that has various exploration projects in Namibia.
-Marenica seeks to further explore uranium mining opportunities and propose to undertake exploration activities on EPL 7436 for Nuclear Fuel Minerals in the Erongo Region.
-The EPL 7436 is located in the Namib-Naukluft National Park approximately 128 km east of Walvis Bay, north of the C14, south of the D1982 and west of the D1998 roads.
+Marenica seeks to further explore uranium mining opportunities and propose to undertake exploration activities on the Exclusive Prospecting Licence (EPL) 7279 for Nuclear Fuel Minerals in the Erongo Region of Namibia.
+The EPL is located in the Namib-Naukluft National Park approximately 83 km east of Walvis Bay off the C14 onto the D1982 that passes through the middle of the EPL.

-The proposed project triggers listed activities in terms of the Environmental Management Act 7 of 2007, therefore, an environmental clearance certificate is required.
-As part of the environmental clearance certificate application, an environmental impact assessment has been undertaken to satisfy the requirements of the Environmental Management Act, 2007.
-This Environmental Scoping Report plus assessment and Environmental Management Plan shall be submitted as part of the application for the Environmental Clearance Certificate.
+The proposed project triggers listed activities in terms of the Environmental Management Act, No.7 of 2007, therefore, an environmental clearance certificate is required.
+As part of the environmental clearance certificate application, an environmental impact assessment has been undertaken to satisfy the requirements of the Environmental Management Act, No. 7 of 2007.
+This environmental scoping report plus assessment and Environmental Management Plan (EMP) shall be submitted as part of the application for the environmental clearance certificate.

-The proposed project will entail exploration methods on EPL 7436 which may include drilling, aerial or remote sensing, ground penetrating radar, and mineral sampling.
-Non-invasive ground penetrating radar is planned to be undertaken followed by a drilling program.
-If mineralisation is identified, further exploration methods shall be applied; if not identified, the EPL shall be rehabilitated and returned to government.
+The proposed project will entail exploration methods on EPL 7279 which may include drilling, aerial or remote sensing, ground-penetrating radar, and mineral sampling.
+Non-invasive ground penetrating radar is planned to be undertaken followed by the drilling program.
+If mineralisation is identified, further exploration methods shall be applied; if not identified, then EPL 7279 shall be rehabilitated and returned to government.

-The EPL occurs within the Namib Desert region which have a spatially and temporally highly variable rainfall with an annual average of 25 mm and approximately 60 days of fog events per year recorded at Gobabeb (Eckardt, et al., 2013) The EPL 7436 has a diverse and unique vegetation and wildlife species including reptiles and avifauna, many of which are endemic to the Namib Desert.
-EPL 7436 falls within the Namib Desert Biome and Central Desert vegetation type, which tends to have grassland occupying the gravel plains with scattered Namib Desert endemic plant species.
-The cover of grass is very sparse but nevertheless dominates the little vegetation that grows on the gravel plains.
-Majority of grasses are annuals with a few perennial Stipagrostis species, but the coverage is sparse.
-The plant diversity of the areas is low (less than 50 species).

-A diversity of fauna and flora were observed through sighting and presence of animal activity during the site visit in July 2019, probably due to the available water and grazing resources closer and/or within EPL 7436.
-These includes various game animal dung, scats, spoors, trails and burrows.
-Animal sightings within EPL 7436 includes, giraffe, zebras, gemsbok, springbok, jackal and meerkats.
-EPL 7436 is covered with soil with limited geological features and mainly composed of plains with various surface water features across the site that are likely to have runoff during rainy periods.
+The EPL occurs within the Namib Desert region which has a spatially and temporally highly variable rainfall with an annual average of 25 mm and approximately 60 days of fog events per year recorded at Gobabeb (Eckardt, et al., 2013).
+The Namib Desert has unique vegetation and wildlife species including reptiles and avifauna, many of which are endemic to the Namib Desert Biome and not within the EPL.
+EPL 7279 falls within the Namib Desert Biome and Central Desert vegetation type, which tends to have grassland occupying the gravel plains.
+Along the natural drainage channels, camel thorn trees (Acacia erioloba) can be found.
+A diversity of game spoors, tracks, scats and burrows were recorded during the site visit in July 2019 which includes species of interests such as giraffes and zebras among other large ungulates.
+EPL 7279 is covered with limited geological features and mainly composed of plains with various surface water features across the site that are likely to have runoff during rainy periods.

-This environmental impact assessment (EIA) has been undertaken in terms of the requirements of the Environmental Management Act 7 of 2007 and the Environmental Impact Assessment Regulation, 2007 (No. 30 of 2011) gazetted under the Environmental Management Act, 2007 (referred to herein as the EIA Regulations).
-The EIA was undertaken using a methodology developed by Environmental Compliance Consultancy, which is based on the International Finance Corporation (IFC) standard for environment and social impact assessments.
-Through the scoping process, a review of the site and surrounding environment was completed by undertaking a desktop reviews and site assessment visits.
+This EIA has been undertaken in terms of the requirements of the Environmental Management Act, No.7 of 2007 and (and its regulations No.30, promulgated in 2012), herein referred to as the EIA regulations.
+The EIA was undertaken using a methodology developed by Environmental Compliance Consultancy (ECC), which is based on the International Finance Corporation (IFC) standard for the environment and social impact assessments.
+Through the scoping process, a review of the site and surrounding environment was completed by undertaking desktop reviews and site assessment visits.

 Vegetation clearing shall be avoided and attempt shall be made to create access tracks or working areas in areas where there is no or little vegetation.
 The impacts of exploration activities with respect to airborne dust are expected to be limited to vehicular activities due to the drilling methodology selected.
 There will be some release of exhaust fumes from machinery that may impact the ambient environment but will be of short duration.
-There will be associated drilling and machinery noise, which will be limited to disturbance for operational drilling staff, as there are no neighbours or permanent residents within the park, and wildlife, however this will be of short duration.
+There will be associated drilling and machinery noise, which may be limited to the disturbance for operational drilling, staff, as there are no neighbours or permanent residents within the park and wildlife however this will be of short duration.